Double Chocolate Zucchini Bread – Rich and chocolatey bread that uses all of that summer zucchini. You will never know there are veggies in there!

-This bread is so easy to throw together.
+This chocolate zucchini bread bread is so easy to throw together.
 It is rich, dense, and chocolatey.
-It has made for a great after school snack for him.
-He especially likes it if I warm it up for him, and the chocolate gets all melty.
+It makes for a great snack, dessert, or send it in the lunch box.
+My son especially likes it if I warm it up for him, and the chocolate gets all melty.
 You can not taste any zucchini in there, and you can’t really even pick out any green flecks, so you could easily pass this over with the pickiest of eaters (mine is right up there).
-If you do have lots of zucchini and aren’t sure what to do with it, it works great to freeze it.
-Just grate it up, squeeze out the liquid, and store in 1 or 2 cup portions.
-Then you can have fresh zucchini bread all winter long!
+If you are worried, you can peel your zucchini before you shred it, and then no one will ever know!

-- 2 cups shredded zucchini (unpeeled), squeeze excess water out
+- 2 cups shredded zucchini, (unpeeled), squeeze excess water out

 - 2 eggs

 - 1/3 cup honey

-- ½ cup canola oil
+- 1/2 cup canola oil

-- ½ cup brown sugar
+- 1/2 cup brown sugar